Housing and Residential Life

-Rental Agreements and rents for family housing units commence on the date specified in the Family Housing Rental Agreement and continue on a month-to- month basis until a written ninety-day notice is given by either party, or until the end date on the agreement, whichever comes first.
-Your signature on the Rental Agreement indicates your intention to abide by the terms specified in that Agreement.
-Residents will be required to sign a new Rental Agreement each spring if they plan to live in Family Housing that fall.
+Apartment Agreements and Monthly Rates for family housing units commence on the date specified in the Family and Graduate Apartment Agreement and continue on a month-to- month basis until a written ninety-day notice is given by either party, or until the end date on the agreement, whichever comes first.
+Your signature on the Apartment Agreement indicates your intention to abide by the terms specified in that Agreement.
+Residents will be required to sign a new Family and Graduate Apartment Agreement each spring if they plan to live in Family Housing that fall.

-Your rent runs from the 1st through the 31st of each month.
-Residents moving in or out during a month, will be charged a pro-rated rental amount.
-Rental charges begin on the assigned Move-in date and will end the day keys are returned.
+Your Monthly Rate runs from the 1st through the 31st of each month.
+Residents moving in or out during a month, will be charged a pro-rated monthly rate amount.
+Monthly Rate charges begin on the assigned Move-in date and will end the day keys are returned.

-Monthly rental payments are due on the first day of each month.
+Monthly Rate payments are due on the first day of each month.

 Delinquent accounts will be charged a late penalty of $25 for each month for which delinquency occurs, unless advance arrangements have been made with Housing and Dining Financial Services at 509-335-8625.
 Overdue accounts may prevent the release of transcripts and registration for classes.
 You will be charged an insufficient fund fee if your check is returned to Housing and Dining Financial Services because of insufficient funds.

-WSU reserves the right to revise rental rates during the period of the lease.
-You will be given at least 60 days notice of rental increases, so you can make other accommodations if you so desire.
+WSU reserves the right to revise monthly rates during the period of the lease.
+You will be given at least 60 days notice of monthly rate increases, so you can make other accommodations if you so desire.